Enhancement of Smallholder Spice Farmers’ Capacities in Sustainable Farming

 India has a long history of trading of spices and continues to be one of the world’s largest producers and exporters.
 Many valuable spices endemic to the Western Ghats of India contribute to the growth of the spice sector.
 The Western Ghats are amongst the world's most important Biodiversity Hotspots and one of the main areas for spice cultivation.

 Sustainable spice production will strengthen the economic resilience of these farmers.
-By ensuring long-term demand of good quality sustainably produced spices at a fair price, spice production will become a more attractive option for smallholder farmers, thus creating a continuous supply base of sustainably grown spices.
+By ensuring long-term demand for good quality sustainably produced spices at a fair price, spice production will become a more attractive option for smallholder farmers, thus creating a continuous supply base of sustainably grown spices.

 OBJECTIVE